A Better Tomorrow: Filming and post-production

 The film shoot was at times emotional for Woo; Cheung recalled that the director would sometimes cry on set.
 Tsui remembered the production being subject to significant alterations, stating that "everything was on an unstable basis, sort of like walking on a boat—everything is moving, shaking, unbalanced."
 When the actor they had cast as Inspector Wu struggled with delivering a suitable performance, Woo decided to step into the role himself, allowing both Chow and Cheung to direct him.
 While the director bemoaned his own acting abilities, he believed that the character needed to be in the film "to show that morally things are not always black and white."

 One of the most notable changes during filming was Chow's involvement in the movie.
 The actor was initially slated to be on set for only 10 to 15 days as Mark.
 However, as Woo and Chow bonded over their similar values and industry struggles, Woo gradually expanded the actor's supporting role after realizing how capable Chow was at playing Mark.
 (Note: Attributed to multiple sources.)
 Chow, who had been emotionally connecting with the film's dialogue, was also similarly impressed by the production.
 He allowed Woo additional days to shoot with him for free when things went over budget.
 Woo gave Chow considerable improvisational freedom, accepting the actor's suggestion to give Mark a toothpick to put in his mouth in order to make him seem cooler.
 Woo also used Chow's real-life experience with Ringo Lam as the basis for the scene where Mark recalls how he and Ho were forced to drink urine at gunpoint.
 According to the director, Chow recounted that he and Lam were coerced into drinking an entire bottle of alcohol after Lam unintentionally insulted the owner of the restaurant they were dining at.
 Chow was not the only actor to draw upon his life experiences to use in his performance.
 Ti stated in interviews that he used his close friendship with fellow Shaw Brothers actor Alexander Fu Sheng as the basis for Ho and Kit's relationship.

+Alain Delon in The Sicilian Clan (1969).
+Woo would use Delon and other actors as inspiration for Mark.